- .Army Reserve

 As a Military Police Officer, you'll handle complex investigations.
 You'll lead your Platoon and see that justice is done, wherever you are in the world.

-From 17 years & 9 months to 48 years & 11 months
+To apply for this position, you must be between 17 years & 9 months old and 48 years & 11 months old at the time of your application.

 72 UCAS Points from at least two A-level passes (or equivalent qualification e.g. BTEC / Scottish Highers), and